Private Equity Real Estate Board Governance Principals

 1.9 Terms of Engagement and Compensation

-The Board will determine the terms of engagement and the level of remuneration paid to its members within the limitations approved by the offering documents in each fund or in policy.
+The Private Equity Real Estate will determine the terms of engagement and the level of remuneration paid to its members within the limitations approved by the offering documents in each fund or in policy.

 2.0 Board and Director Evaluation